2020 College Dates and Daily Times

 |Tuesday 5 October||All students commence|

-*Pre-K to Year 2 Presentation Information will be provided in early Term 4 2019
+Presentation Event Information will be provided by Term 4 2021

 2021 College Term Dates

 College Term dates for 2021 can be downloaded.
 Please click here to download.

 The daily supervision times where staff are on duty will be 8.00am to 3.45pm.
 Outside this times, students in Pre-K to Year 6 students are expected to be in Before and After School Care.

 |Start of Day Times|